angular/angular/aio/content/tutorial/toh-pt4.md

- You might be tempted to call the `getHeroes()` method in a constructor, but a constructor should not contain complex logic, especially a constructor that calls a server, such as as a data access method.
+ You might be tempted to call the `getHeroes()` method in a constructor, but a constructor should not contain complex logic, especially a constructor that calls a server, such as a data access method.
 The constructor is for simple initializations, like wiring constructor parameters to properties.

 To have Angular call `getHeroes()`, you can implement the Angular *ngOnInit lifecycle hook*.